Sleeping Car to Trieste: Reception

 The Monthly Film Bulletin wrote: "'This is a film which has put to use and made the most of a holding story, although many scenes and characters are irrelevant.
 The difficult characters call for some competent acting which is generally fulfilled.
 David Tomlinson is an excellent bore, and Alan Wheatley plays the part of the terrified man on the run well.
 The humour is adequate, the suspense and climax are good.
 This is good entertainment, but perhaps not for those who have previously seen Rome Express."

 In The Radio Times Guide to Films David Parkinson gave the film 2/5 stars, writing: "While 1932's Rome Express was a sleek, fast-moving turbo of a crime drama, this unnecessary remake is something of a branch-line diesel that director John Paddy Carstairs insists on stopping at every country halt. ...
 Comparisons are inevitable, if slightly unfair, but none of the cast improves on the original characterisations."

-The New York Times wrote, "not without its trying moments, but on the whole it is a mighty interesting ride ...The director John Paddy Carstairs shrewdly maneuvers the pursuers and the hunted about the train in a natural and credible manner so that the poss ibility of an imminent meeting creates a good deal of tension...None of the principals is too familiar to audiences here, and at times dialogue is lost in some of the players' throats, but the performances are generally satisfying."
+The New York Times wrote, "not without its trying moments, but on the whole it is a mighty interesting ride ...The director John Paddy Carstairs shrewdly maneuvers the pursuers and the hunted about the train in a natural and credible manner so that the possibility of an imminent meeting creates a good deal of tension...None of the principals is too familiar to audiences here, and at times dialogue is lost in some of the players' throats, but the performances are generally satisfying."